MatthewPierson/Vieux/README.md

 Also needs Python2 but that comes default with macOS

-Run 'pip3 install -r requirements.txt' to install all dependencies
+Run `pip3 install -r requirements.txt` to install all dependencies

 -----------------
 # Instructions

-1. 'pip3 install -r requirements.txt' to install all dependencies
+1. `pip3 install -r requirements.txt` to install all dependencies
-2. 'cd' into the 'Vieux' folder that you either git cloned or downloaded
+2. `cd` into the `Vieux` folder that you either git cloned or downloaded
-3. run './vieux -i "PATH/TO/.ipsw"' or, if the that command doesn't work, 'python3 vieux -i "PATH/TO/.ipsw"'
+3. run `./vieux -i "PATH/TO/.ipsw"` or, if the that command doesn't work, `python3 vieux -i "PATH/TO/.ipsw"`
 4. Follow what the tool tells you to do
 5. Profit?
 -----------------